getgrav/grav-learn/pages/06.advanced/13.forms/docs.md

 ```
 process:
-    - message: Thank you from your feedback!
+    - message: Thank you for your feedback!
     - display: thankyou
 ```